 But “hard” (difficult/challenging/whatever word choice fits) is completely relative right now, isn’t it?

 Everyone in our home is healthy (thank God) and we are together.
 We have this home, this gift of a home, and it is holding all of our experience right now: all of the hours of the day and every bit of emotion squeezed out from all five of us.
 I feel the muscles in my neck and shoulders tense as little voices escalate in a petty argument over a toy and then I feel them relax again as the delicious scent of dinner wafts upstairs to my office.
 For now, the door is closed and I am thankful for so much– for my generous husband who manages the dinner chore most nights and for the three little boys who call my name a thousand times a day.
 Earlier, I was not so gracious; earlier, I wanted to hide under this desk and cry.

 All of this is normal, I am told.
 The pressure from drastically altered schedules and new responsibilities and limited external resources, all squeezed within these four walls, is bound to build up.
-The feeling of helplessness toward other’s experience is there, too.
-I know some of you have a very quiet, empty home right now and I am sad for that.
+The feeling of helplessness toward other’s experiences is there, too.
+I know some of you have a very quiet, empty home right now and I am sad about that.
 I wish I could reach through and offer a warm hand to hold.
 We need so much as humans.

 My experience is real, but it is not the truth.
 This is a hard lesson and I feel the testing of it nearly every moment.
 Do you feel it right now too?

 When Jesus was leaving his disciples to return to the Father, he looked them in the eyes and told them three things.

 The gospel of Matthew recorded the moment like this (28:18-20),